kaushalag29/COMP-646-Faiss-Project/README.md

 # Image-to-Image Retrieval System Using FAISS
+Image retrieval systems are becoming popular daily as the demand for image search increases.
+Since images can be represented as feature vectors, they can be easily stored in the vector database for faster query retrieval.
+This paper focuses on extracting image features from the SBU Captions dataset using a pre-trained SigLIP (Sigmoid Loss for Language Image Pre-Training) model and evaluating the FAISS (Facebook AI Similarity Search) library for retrieving k similar images for a given input image.
+The final results and performance of the image retrieval system are assessed using different metrics, including Recall at K and system latency.
+The system's latency is measured using brute force Euclidean distance and various FAISS indexes.

+## Pre-Requisites:
+1. Download the SBU Captions Dataset from http://www.cs.rice.edu/~vo9/sbucaptions/sbu_images.tar
+2. Install Python3 and required libraries as per the code file

 ## Code Structure:

+**job.slurm** -> This is the job that we run on Rice University's NOTS server.
+It contains the configurations of node on which the ImageFeatureExtractor.py will get executed.
+We execute a job in `nots.rice.edu` server using `sbatch job.slurm submit` command after doing `ssh` into the instance.

 **ImageFeaturesExtractor.py** -> Use this file to extract the vectors of fixed dimensions from images using the desired SigLIP model and save it to csv file for later usage.
 Since there were 1 million images, so we splitted the extraction of image features into mulitple csv files, each containing 100K image vectors or rows in csv.